moonsinnn/licentia/README.md

 cp .env.example .env.local
 ```

-Edit `.env.local` with your database credentials and other required settings.
+Edit `.env.local` with your connection details and other required settings.

 </details>